ethereum-optimism/superchain-ops/tasks/sep/fp-recovery/001-blacklist-game/README.md

 **Value:** `0 WEI`

-**Raw Input Data:** `0x629cdd4900000000000000000000000016fc5058f25648194471939df75cf27a2fdc48bc000000000000000000000000<blacklisted----game>`
+**Raw Input Data:** `0x629cdd49000000000000000000000000<OptimismPortalProxyAddress------------>000000000000000000000000<DisputeGameToBlacklist---------------->`

 ### Inputs

-**\_portal:** `0x16Fc5058F25648194471939df75CF27A2fdC48BC`
+**\_portal:** `<user-input>`

 **\_game:** `<user-input>`

 ## Preparing the Operation

+1. Locate the address of the `OptimismPortalProxy` to blacklist a dispute game on.

-1. Locate the address of the dispute game that the `Guardian` wishes to blacklist.
+2. Locate the address of the dispute game that the `Guardian` wishes to blacklist.

-1. Generate the batch with `just generate-input <address>`.
+3. Generate the batch with `just generate-input <OptimismPortalProxyAddress> <DisputeGameToBlacklist>`.

-1. Collect signatures and execute the action according to the instructions in [SINGLE.md](../../../../SINGLE.md).
+4. Collect signatures and execute the action according to the instructions in [SINGLE.md](../../../../SINGLE.md).

 ### State Validations

+The two state modifications that are made by this action are:

+1. An update to the nonce of the Gnosis safe owner of the `DeputyGuardianModule`.
-The only state modification that is made by this action is an update to a storage slot within the `disputeGameBlacklist` mapping in the `OptimismPortal2` proxy.
-It should look something like this:
+2. An update to a storage slot within the `disputeGameBlacklist` mapping in the `OptimismPortalProxy`.

+The state changes should look something like this:

 ![state-diff](./images/state_diff.png)

-To check the validity of the slot that was changed, the `cast index` utility can be used to compute the storage slot that will be used for the address being blacklisted in the `disputeGameBlacklist` mapping:
+To check the validity of the slot that was changed on the `OptimismPortalProxy`, the `cast index` utility can be used to compute the storage slot that will be used for the address being blacklisted in the `disputeGameBlacklist` mapping:

 ```sh